 No matter how careful you are, there is always a risk of drying your shoes in the machine.
 So a safer option is to dry them in the air.
 Just hang your shoes on the rope and let them dry in the air for 1 or 2 days.
 The drawback of the method is that you can not air dry at low temperatures.
 Fasten up the process with paper or rugged cloth.

 3. Use Old Paper hacks to dry shoes

 Your first task will be to take off your boots immediately.
 Shove some pieces of newspaper or normal paper inside the boot until they’re full.
-Put as much as possible until they’re tight.
-Wait for 6 to 7 hours.
+Put as much as possible until they’re tight and tie with rubber band.
+Wait for upto 6 to 7 hours.
 Then take out the pieces of papers from inside and see the magic!
 To remove any bad odor, put some cedar tree inside the boots.
 You can also use rugged clothes instead of paper.

 After this, use a leather conditioner to restore the flexibility of the fibers.
 It will help your boots to prevent further cracks.
 Make sure that you put off your laces before applying the conditioner.

 4. Use a hairdryer to dry your boots

 If your boots are too wet, stuff them with rugged towels.
 Put pressure on the shoe so that the towel absorbs the excess water from the boots.
 Then use a hairdryer near the boots’ entrance for a few minutes so that hot air evaporates the remaining moisture from the boots.
 Make sure the heat is at a minimal level so that it can not harm your boots.